sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 Once set up, `sg` will automatically check for updates and update itself if a change is detected in your local copy of `origin/main`.

-To force a manuat update of `sg`, run:
+To force a manual update of `sg`, run:

 ```sh
 sg update